 The Caring Community

-Our volunteers, or Chavers, come from diverse backgrounds but have one thing in common: we are all Wilshire Boulevard Temple members who wish to be of service.
-A Chaver becomes a unique friend, there to listen and offer support.
+The Caring Community trains volunteers from all walks of life to be of service to individuals and families within our synagogue.
+Our volunteers come from diverse backgrounds but have one thing in common: we are all Wilshire Boulevard Temple members who wish to be of service to fellow Temple members facing difficult life challenges.
+As a Chaver, you become a unique friend, there to listen and offer support.

 So far, over 30 volunteers have been professionally trained to serve as Chaverim and commit to being available a few hours a month.
 We also provide continuing education, with full continuing education credit.
 If you would like to become a Chaver or learn more about the Caring Community program, please contact Phil Wallace at (424) 208-8932.